 Her research had two parts.
 First, she studied children with neuroblastoma using a technique called RT-qPCR, which can measure tumor RNA in bone marrow with great precision.
 RNA acts as a messenger for DNA.
 This method proved better at predicting which children are likely to relapse compared to standard microscopic analysis.

-In the second part, Van Zogchel focused on tiny fragments of tumor DNA in the blood, known as circulating tumor DNA (ctDNA).
+In the second part, Lieke focused on tiny fragments of tumor DNA in the blood, known as circulating tumor DNA (ctDNA).
 Using advanced techniques such as digital PCR (a method to detect very small amounts of DNA) and sequencing (reading the DNA code), she showed that these fragments are a strong indicator of disease progression.
 These tests also look promising for other childhood cancers.
-They allow doctors to see earlier whether treatment is working or if the cancer is coming back.
-This enables doctors to tailor the treatment plan to each individual child.
+The aim is for doctors to see earlier whether treatment is working or if the cancer is coming back.
+This could in future enable them to tailor the treatment plan to each individual child.

 Better predictions